hideyukiinada/maddiecnn/README.md

 ## Goals
 Identify my 4 dogs using convolutional neural network (CNN) from 3000+ photos using Keras-based convolutional neural network.

+## Network design
+Network is defined in cnn.py using Keras' Sequential model.
+It uses multiple conv layers as well as dense layers toward the end.

 ## Dataset
 Dataset consists of 3319 images.
 3253 images contain one or more of the 4 dogs below.
 The remaining 66 images do not contain any image of dogs.